sclaussen/cathedral-peak/README.md

 5th pitch up into two pitches.
 Thus the 5th pitch ended up at a very large and comfortable ledge at the base of the 5.6 splitter crack which is probably 50 feet or so beneath the summit.
-From that spot there's a great view of Tuolumne, Conness, Lembert, etc:
+From that spot there's a great view of Tuolumne Meadows, Mount Conness, Lembert Dome,
+etc: